jorendewachter/techdsc/Technological_Sovereignty_Green_Paper_V2.md

 #### 4.2.3.
 Break the cycle of hoarding monopoly rights by distributors and marketers

-95) Limit the enforcement of IP rights to the actual inventor/creator, not their assignees/licencees.
-This will increase their recognition, and ensure that they actually benefit from the IP monopoly that government creates for them.
+95) Limit the enforcement of IP rights so that it benefits the actual inventor/creator, not their assignees/licencees when they do not contribute economic value.
+This will increase the inventor/creator's recognition, and ensure that they actually benefit from the IP monopoly that government creates for them.

 96) Abolish any tax incentives to create, transfer or collect IP rights.